ampl/mp/doc/rst/howto.rst

       ALLOW_STD_FEATURE(SENSITIVITY_ANALYSIS, true)

-2. For derivatives of `mp::FlatBackend` you can override `GetSensRangesPresolved()` which automatically :ref:`postsolves <>` the sensitivity information:
+2. For derivatives of `mp::FlatBackend` you can override `GetSensRangesPresolved()` which automatically :ref:`postsolves <value-presolver>` the sensitivity information:

    .. code-block:: c++